 People

-Simcha joined Leiden University in 2016 as Professor and Director of Science Based Business.
+Professor Simcha Jong joined University College London in June 2023.
 He has held visiting faculty positions at the Harvard T.H.
-Chan School of Public Health, LUISS Business School, and UCL, where he also was a University Lecturer and chair of the UCL Healthcare Management Initiative.
+Chan School of Public Health and LUISS Business School.
 Simcha has a PhD in Social and Political Sciences from the European University Institute in Florence, Italy, an MPhil in Management Studies from the University of Cambridge, and a BA in Social Science from University College Utrecht.
 In addition, he was a visiting student at the Department of Sociology at UC Berkeley (1999-2000 and 2004).
 Simcha's research group studies the organisation of R&D in science-intensive industries, the changing dynamics governing academic work, and health system innovations.
 His research has been published in top international journals in management and innovation, and funded by major UK and EU funding bodies such as Innovate UK, ESRC, NESTA, NIHR, the Wellcome Trust, and the European Research Council, as well as various industry partners.

 Simcha Jong